saksham2001/saksham2001.github.io/_projects/11_project.md

   The low-frequency clock is started explicitly, RTC prescaler and compare registers are programmed from millisecond inputs, and compare interrupts are enabled via `INTENSET` and NVIC.
 The ISR clears events and re-arms periodic compares.

 - **Design notes:**
-  This driver demonstrates low-power, long-interval timing suitable for periodic tasks and system heartbeats.
+  Low-power, long-interval timing for periodic tasks and system heartbeats.

 ---